 Almost all of the recipes are vegan and a nice selection of them are raw–all gluten free and seasonal in theme as well.
 When the really balmy hot days start to take over here, this is the kind of inspiration I crave most.
 Abundant, colourful, and satisfying for these days that we spend predominantly outdoors

 I was debating between making this zucchini spaghetti dish or her berry and chocolate crisp for today.
 Mark really wanted the dessert, but I wanted a light summer dinner on our porch at dusk (and apparently Shanna and Tim did too!).
 (I’m confident that the crisp will be happening next week, what with the impending glut of berries coming on).
-I use this julienne peeler for this, but a spiralizer would be awesome too for making the delicious vegetable “spaghetti.”
+I use a julienne peeler for this, but a spiralizer would be awesome too for making the delicious vegetable “spaghetti.”
 Anyway, this will be the first of many from Anya’s table to ours.
 Some other bits that look so, so good: kale + mustard muffins, cacao buckwheat granola, fava bean quinoa cakes, fig bars, and spinach quinoa crepes.
 You can get a copy here, and I really think you should.

 Rather generously, her publisher sent me an extra copy to do a little giveaway with too!

 To enter, all you have to do is leave a comment on this post telling me one of two very summery things (or both if you’re really into sharing, which is always totally, totally cool with me): 1.
 Something seasonal you plan to cross off your list this summer (mine: have a beach picnic, paint my porch, come up with a high-vibe campfire recipe that doesn’t involve beans or oats).